Coins (suit): Characteristics

-In Spain, the suit of Coins is known as oros and the court cards are known as the Rey (King), Caballo (Knight or Cavalier) and Sota (Knave or Valet).
+In Spain, the suit of coins is known as oros (golds) and the court cards are known as the rey (king), caballo ("horse"-knight or cavalier) and sota ("under"-knave or valet).
 The Spanish play with packs of 40 or 48 cards.
-There are no Tens and, in the shorter pack, the Nines and Eights are also dropped.
-Thus the suit of Coins ranks: R C S (9 8) 7 6 5 4 3 2 1.
-In Italy the suit is known as denari and the corresponding court cards are the Re, Cavallo and Fante.
-Either 40 or 52-card packs are used.
-In the shorter packs, the Tens, Nines and Eights are removed.
-Card ranking is thus: R C F (10 9 8) 7 6 5 4 3 2 1.
-In the French Vendée where they play Aluette with a special pattern of 48 Spanish-suited cards, the suit is called denier and there are the courts are the Roi, Cavalière, (female Cavalier) and Valet (Jack).
+There are no tens and, in the shorter pack, the nines and eights are also dropped.
+Thus the suit of coins ranks: R C S (9 8) 7 6 5 4 3 2 1.
+In the French vendée where they play aluette with a special pattern of 48 Spanish-suited cards, the suit is called denier and there are the courts are the roi, cavalière (female cavalier), and valet (jack).